TYPO3-extensions/sphinx/Documentation/UsersManual/RenderingPdf/CustomizingRendering.rst

   "howto" documents will not get appendices.
 Also, howtos will have a simpler title page.

-Both class files (``sphinxmanual.cls`` and ``sphinxhowto.cls``) are copied to directory ``build/latex/`` during rendering.
+Both class files (:file:`sphinxmanual.cls` and :file:`sphinxhowto.cls`) are copied to directory :file:`build/latex/` during rendering.

 After playing with the various options to customize the rendering, the outcome is that creating a custom document class is not the best option as most of the settings are then overridden by package ``sphinx`` on line 12 in code above.
-This package (file ``sphinx.sty``) is copied as well to directory ``build/latex/``.
+This package (file :file:`sphinx.sty`) is copied as well to directory :file:`build/latex/`.

 LaTeX preamble
 """"""""""""""

 Additional commands may be added as preamble in the generated LaTeX file.
-This is easily done by editing file ``conf.py``:
+This is easily done by editing file :file:`conf.py`:

 .. code-block:: python